Photographer: NoahElhardt

 Cobra Lily Physical Description

 Regardless of its fascinating appearance, the rather astonishing Cobra Lily ranks as a moderate-sized variety of carnivorous plant.
 That’s because specimens sometimes attain a height of about 33 in (85 cm).
-However, most individuals remain smaller.
+Most individuals, however, usually remain smaller.

-In addition, each individual member of the species produces several hollow leaves, with no stalks.
-As these develop, they grow to the same approximate length as the single flower.
-This feature, in turn, the plant produces atop a relatively thick stalk.
+Each individual member of the species additionally produces several hollow leaves, with no stalks.
+As these develop, they typically grow to the same approximate length as the single flower.
+This unique feature, in turn, the plant produces atop a relatively thick stalk.

-Furthermore, the leaves themselves most commonly develop as a somewhat light green in color.
+The leaves of the plant themselves, furthermore, most commonly develop as a somewhat light green in color.
 But, these also appear streaked with numerous blood-red vein-like features.
 These only serve to further add to the eerie appearance of the Cobra Lily.

-Additionally, the remarkable leaves also display a dark, purplish-red appendage at the tip.
-Many people consider this part of the plant to resemble the forked tongue of a snake.
+The remarkable leaves also generally display a dark, purplish-red appendage at the tip.
+Many people consider this part of the plant to resemble the forked tongue of a snake, thus the common name.
 All these only further enhance the resemblance to its namesake.

 - Kingdom: Plantae